kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# The Runtime Still Has a Container, Just a Different Job
+## The Runtime Still Has a Container, Just a Different Job { #runtime-container-different-job }

 It would be inaccurate to say Kora has no runtime graph machinery at all.